 This changes after his little epiphany at the end of The Gathering Storm.
 He recognizes the idiocy in that and compiles a mental list of every single person who has ever died in his name or because of his actions.

-Kiss-Kiss-Slap - Rand's relationship with his three girlfriends.
-Other relationships in the series gravitate between this and Slap-Slap-Kiss.
+Kiss-Kiss-Slap: Rand's relationship with his three girlfriends.
+Other relationships in the series fluctuate between this and Slap-Slap-Kiss.

 The only person who managed it was made a Forsaken purely on the basis of being able to do that.
 He was mediocre at just about all of the other things the folks on the dark side do, but that accomplishment was so impressive that he got recruited to the inner circle of team evil, and took up Shadowspawn breeding full-time.

 Given the importance of the Shadowspawn to the Shadow's strategies, Aginor (the aforementioned Forsaken) is undoubtedly one of the most useful members of that group.
 The others were generals and spies and demagogues.
 Aginor built armies that would plague the world long after he was sealed.

 Living Crashpad: With Born Lucky Mat Cauthon, who once killed an attacker by intentionally throwing himself off the roof while grabbing with them.
 He landed on top and the other person died in the impact.